All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 A canine mink and the daytime ruler of the Mokomo Dukedom.
 His rule over the Mokomo Dukedom lasts from 6:00 AM to 6:00 PM.

-- The Good King: Just like King Riku Dold III before him, Dogstorm may be a badass, but he really values peace, and his subjects love him.
-He's also humble and soft-spoken, though he's not above calling his enemies (and even Cat Viper) "stubborn fools who refuse to listen."
+- The Good King: Dogstorm may be a great fighter, but he really values peace, and his subjects love him.
+He's also humble and soft-spoken, though he's not above calling his enemies (and Cat Viper) "stubborn fools who refuse to listen."

 - Royal Rapier: Many of the Mink warriors wield rapiers, but his use stands out as one of the Kingdom's two rulers.
 The other, less dignified ruler instead uses a double-bladed trident.